 1. Only three players have ever repeated as Masters champion: Jack Nicklaus, Nick Faldo and Tiger Woods.
-But Dustin Johnson could be the first to win the Masters twice in less than seven months.
+Scottie Scheffler would be entering rare company in the Masters, but he's been playing incredible golf.

-2. American-born and foreign-born players have, more or less, alternated as winners of late, but Americans have won the last three.
-Spieth won in 2015 to end that skid, then Danny Willett started it all over again.
-Our last four winners were Sergio Garcia, Patrick Reed, Tiger Woods and Dustin Johnson.
+2. American-born and foreign-born players have, more or less, alternated as winners of late, but Americans have won the four of the last seven.
+Our last five winners were Patrick Reed, Tiger Woods, Dustin Johnson, Hideki Matsuyama and Scottie Scheffler.
 So, it's a bit of a toss up.

 3. This is going to be a top-heavy year at the Masters.
 Sleepers are a BAD pick in one-and-done.